DrizlyInc/cookiecutter-docker-science/README.rst

     ├── Makefile                          <- Makefile contains many targets such as create docker container or │                                        get input files.
-    ├── config                            <- This directory contains configuration files used in scripts │   │                                    or Jupyter Notebook.
+    ├── config                            <- This directory contains configuration files used in dagster, project source │   │                                    or Jupyter Notebook.
     │   └── jupyter_config.py
-    ├── data                              <- data directory contains the input resources.
+    ├── dagster                           <- basic dagster setup that uses configuration from config and can read from snowflake out of the box.
-    ├── docker                            <- docker directory contains Dockerfile.
+    ├── data                              <- data directory contains the input resources. syncs write here ├── docker                            <- docker directory contains Dockerfile.
     │   ├── Dockerfile                    <- Base Dockerfile contains the basic settings.
     │   ├── Dockerfile.dev                <- Dockerfile for experiments this Docker image is derived from the base Docker image.